 Are you a faculty member interested in showing one of our fulldome movies to your class but would like to view it yourself first?
 Are you curious what our planetarium can do for your group, event, or class?
 Or are you someone just interested in learning more about science through one of our entertaining and educational fulldome shows?
 If you answered “yes” to any one of these questions, our Fulldome Friday Series is for you!

 Shows will generally begin with a very brief orientation to the night sky and objects currently visible from HPU that time of year using our Starry Night software.
 Then we will screen one of our short (20-30 min) fulldome movies from our library.
 The entire experience will last approximately 30 min.
 Due to safety concerns associated with our low lighting conditions, we discourage people from entering or exiting the planetarium once the show has started, so please arrive on time.

 At this time, Fulldome Friday shows are only open to HPU faculty, staff, and students.
-Due to a limited seating capacity, reservations are required and can be made using the button links below.
 We look forward to seeing you under the dome!

 “How It Was Told To Me: Māori Legends From New Zealand” is a unique collection of three theatrical short animations about the southern skies.
 Shown together, THE CREATION STORY, RONA AND THE MOON, and THE GREAT WAKA paint a picture of how the world we know today came to be, according to Māori legends.
 Using an artistic style different from any other fulldome movie in our collection, these films are truly an interdisciplinary treat!